Agoric/documentation/main/ertp/ERTP-Guide/Overview.md

 However, unlike the other components, these are not one-to-one relationships.
 There can be thousands or more `purses` or `payments` that hold Quatloos or any other `brand`.

+## Method Naming Structure

+ERTP methods use a template for their names.
+Knowing what a particular method name prefix represents can help you when reading code.

+- `make<Foo>()`: Creates a new Foo object and returns only that object.
+- `make<Foo>Kit()`: Creates a new Foo object as well as other things.
+It returns some combination of useful things, usually including the new
+  Foo object.
+But not always; sometimes Foo is conceptual, and, for example, instead of a single object, two facets are returned.
+`create<Foo>()`: Creates a new Foo, but doesn't return it.
+`get<Foo>()`: Returns a Foo that already existed.
+`provide<Foo>()`: If Foo already exists, it returns it.
+If not, it creates a new Foo and returns that.

 ## Life of Assets

 Let's look at some asset "lifecycles".
 While it's very rare for an asset to be destroyed, these "lifecycles"